rach-db/networkwalks-B082-week4/README.md

 | **Report 2** | `password` |
 | **Report 3** | `!@#$%^&` |

-> *These credentials are included here strictly as proof of the authorized assessment and should not be reused against any system.*

 ### Impact
 The passwords were easily guessable/common values.